abrahamyan23/brawl1/README.md

 # brawl1
 New ideas about Brawl

-my name is Erik i like games beacouse its so fun. my favourite game is brawl stars its beacouse my file's name is brawl1
+my name is Erik i like games becouse its so fun.my favourite game is brawl stars its becouse my file's name is brawl1